Last updated: March 28, 2022

 As an international student, you will need to secure accommodation (at least on a temporary basis) prior to your arrival in Canada.
 You can choose to live either on- or off-campus, depending on your budget and requirements.
 If you haven’t been able to secure accommodation on-campus, there are plenty of other housing options available for international students.

 As an international student in Canada, there are some essential financial basics you will need to complete in your first few days here.
-You might be able to begin some of these tasks during your quarantine period to get a head start on your checklist.

 Obtaining a SIN